monosoul/windows-shares-migration/README.md

 Couple of scripts to migrate windows shares from one server to another

 ===!
-ATTENTION: for this script to work correctly setacl.exe is needed
+ATTENTION: for this script to work correctly SetACL is needed

 ===!
 It is awesome tool by Helge Klein.

 ===!
 You could get it here: http://helgeklein.com/setacl/ .

 ===!
+Download executables for 32-bit and 64-bit architectures and
-Place it to the same folder with those scripts.
+place them into the same folder with those scripts.

 ===!
-Please, be sure to use SetACL specific to your architecture.
+You should name them like this: SetACL32.exe and SetACL64.exe

 ===!
 ALSO you would need some advanced notepad like "Notepad++".
 You could get it here: http://notepad-plus-plus.org/